CALL FOR JOURNAL PAPERS

 information, can better automatically support a person's goals.
 In an

 increasingly data rich environment, the tasks may themselves change.
-We have
+We

-heterogeneous data in any way we chose.
+explore heterogeneous data in any way we chose.

 For each of these types of applications, interaction with information - be